iotJumpway/RPI-Examples/Computer-Vision/Python/README.md

 ## Introduction

-Here you will find sample device scripts for connecting Raspberry Pi to the TechBubble Technologies IoT JumpWay using the Python MQTT Library and OpenCV for computer vision.
-The codes allow you to set up a basic device that allows you to train a Haarcascades model, detect recognised / unknown people, monitor the camera in near realtime via a stream, and communicate with the IoT JumpWay sending sensor and warning messages.
+Here you will find sample device scripts for connecting a Raspberry Pi 3 to the TechBubble Technologies IoT JumpWay using the Python MQTT Library for communication and OpenCV for computer vision.
+The codes allow you to set up a basic device that allows you to train a Haarcascades model, detect recognised / unknown people, optionally monitor the camera in near realtime via a stream, and communicate with the IoT JumpWay sending sensor and warning messages.
 Once you understand how it works you are free to add as many actuators and sensors to your device and modify your code accordingly.

 This example was our original version of TASS, since our move forward with more advanced computer vision libraries and frameworks, we decided to open up the source code.